infinite-vigilant/Calculator/README.md

 #Large Number Calculator
-A simple Calculator that takes input upto 1000 digits and performs basic arithmatic operations (+,-,*,/).
+A simple Calculator that takes input up to 1000 digits and performs basic arithmetic operations (+,-,*,/).